GabeScott/standard-works-vault/General Conference/2024 April - A Record of What I Have Both Seen and Heard.md

 It didn’t take long for me to realize that the very same terms I was using every day as a lawyer were also the terms I used in my gospel conversations.
 “Witness” and “testimony” are terms that we use as we share our knowledge and feelings about the truthfulness of the gospel of Jesus Christ.

-When I was sustained as a new Area Seventy, I opened the scriptures to learn my duties and read Doctrine and Covenants 107:25, which states, “The Seventy are also called ... to be especial witnesses unto the Gentiles and in all the world.”
+When I was sustained as a new Area Seventy, I opened the scriptures to learn my duties and read [[D&C 107.25|Doctrine and Covenants 107:25]], which states, “The Seventy are also called … to be especial witnesses unto the Gentiles and in all the world.”
 As you can imagine, my eyes were drawn to the term “especial witnesses.”
 It became clear to me that I had a responsibility to bear my witness—to testify of the name of Jesus Christ—wherever I traveled in the world.

 There are many examples in the scriptures of those who were eyewitnesses and who testified to what they both saw and heard.

-As the ancient prophet Mormon begins his record, he writes, “And now I, Mormon, make a record of the things which I have both seen and heard, and call it the Book of Mormon.”
+As the ancient prophet Mormon begins his record, he writes, “And now I, Mormon, make a record of the things which I have both seen and heard, and call it the Book of Mormon.”[^1]

-The Savior’s Apostles Peter and John healed a man in the name of Jesus Christ of Nazareth.
-When commanded not to speak in the name of Jesus, they responded:
+The Savior’s Apostles Peter and John healed a man in the name of Jesus Christ of Nazareth.[^2] When commanded not to speak in the name of Jesus, they responded:

 “Whether it be right in the sight of God to hearken unto you more than unto God, judge ye.

-“For we cannot but speak the things which we have seen and heard.”
+“For we cannot but speak the things which we have seen and heard.”[^3]

 Another compelling testimony comes from the Book of Mormon Saints who witnessed the visit of the Savior Jesus Christ.
-Listen to this description of their witness: “And after this manner do they bear record: The eye hath never seen, neither hath the ear heard, before, so great and marvelous things as we saw and heard Jesus speak unto the Father.”
+Listen to this description of their witness: “And after this manner do they bear record: The eye hath never seen, neither hath the ear heard, before, so great and marvelous things as we saw and heard Jesus speak unto the Father.”[^4]

 Brothers and sisters, today I declare my witness and make a record of what I have both seen and heard during my sacred ministry as a Seventy of the Lord Jesus Christ.
 In doing so, I testify to you of a loving Heavenly Father and His benevolent Son, Jesus Christ, who suffered, died, and rose again to offer eternal life to God’s children.
-I testify of “a marvelous work and a wonder” and that the Lord has set His hand once again to restore His gospel on the earth through His living prophets and apostles.
-I testify that based upon what I have both seen and heard, there has never been a better time to be a member of The Church of Jesus Christ of Latter-day Saints than today.
+I testify of “a marvelous work and a wonder”[^5] and that the Lord has set His hand once again to restore His gospel on the earth through His living prophets and apostles.[^6] I testify that based upon what I have both seen and heard, there has never been a better time to be a member of The Church of Jesus Christ of Latter-day Saints than today.
 I know this of my own knowledge, independent of any other source, because of what I have both seen and heard.

 During my senior year of high school, to graduate from seminary I had to identify all 15 temples of the Church.
 A picture of each temple was at the front of our classroom, and I had to know where each was located.
 Now, years later, it would be an enormous challenge—with 335 operating or announced temples—to identify each one.
 I have personally seen many of these houses of the Lord and testify that the Lord is offering His blessings and ordinances to more and more of His children across the world.